smnorris/fwapg/README.md

     unzip FWA.zip
     ./01_load.sh

-Loading is not too slow, but to speed it up even more, the `ogr2ogr` commands in the script can be run in parallel (requires [GNU parallel](https://www.gnu.org/software/parallel), sed usage plagiarized from [here](https://catonmat.net/sed-one-liners-explained-part-one)):
+Loading is relatively quick, but to speed it up even more, the `ogr2ogr` commands in the script can be run in parallel (requires [GNU parallel](https://www.gnu.org/software/parallel), sed usage plagiarized from [here](https://catonmat.net/sed-one-liners-explained-part-one)):

     cat load.sh | sed 's/^[ \t]*//' | sed -e :a -e '/\\$/N; s/\\\n//; ta' | parallel {}

 To run the load script on Windows, rename to `load.bat` and change the line continuation characters from `\` to `^`.

-### Index, clean, create additional convenience tables

-Creating the spatial indexes takes time.
+### Clean / optimize

     ./02_clean.sh

+It takes time to build all the indexes but once done you have a Provincial FWA database ready for speedy queries.